On the logical and computational properties of the Vitali covering theorem: Reverse Mathematics and

-We develop the RM of \emph{Lusin's theorem} which expresses that any measurable function is a continuous function on nearly all of its domain.
+First of all, Lusin's theorem expresses that any measurable function is a continuous function on nearly all of its domain.
 This theorem constitutes the second of Littlewood's principles, and Lusin proved this theorem for real intervals in \cite{lusin1} in 1912, but it had been established previously by Borel (\cite{korrelen}), Lebesgue (\cite{korrelen2}), and Vitali (\cite{karellen}).
-Since Lusin's theorem is proved via a straightforward application of Egorov's theorem (see \cite{royden1}*{p.\ 74}), we will be brief.
+We note that Lusin's theorem is often\footnote{The proofs of Lusin's theorem in e.g.\ \cite{royden1}*{p.\ 74}, \cite{folly}*{p.\ 64}, and \cite{kleinbos}*{p.\ 29}, are basic applications of Egorov's theorem.} proved via a straightforward application of Egorov's theorem.